bobrik/zoidberg-nginx/README.md

-# nginx managed by Zoidberg
+# Nginx managed by Zoidberg

-This is a POC of a service discovery mechanism made of nginx server managed by [zoidberg](https://github.com/bobrik/zoidberg).
-The main use-case is to provide service discovery for mesos.
+This is nginx-based load balancer implementation managed by [zoidberg](https://github.com/bobrik/zoidberg).
+The main use-case of this project is to provide service discovery for Mesos.

 The main goal of this project is to provide service discovery capable of doing frequent state updates (at least 1 per second) without spawning